cs3285/hpc-terasort/README.md

     git clone --recursive https://github.gatech.edu/omscse6220/lab4.git
 </code></pre>

-Note that this is the [GT github server](https:github.gatech.edu), so you will need to authenticate with your GT credentials.
+Note that this is the [GT github server](https://github.gatech.edu), so you will need to authenticate with your GT credentials.

 Optionally, you may choose use a git hosting service for your code.
 As always, please **do not make your repository public** on Github or another git hosting service.
 Anyone will be able to see it.
 If you feel the need to use a hosting service for your project, please keep your repository private.
-Your GT account allows you to create free private repositories on [the GT github server](https:github.gatech.edu).
+Your GT account allows you to create free private repositories on [the GT github server](https://github.gatech.edu).

-For testing on the cluster, you will need to modify '~/.bashrc' to enable 'mpicc', the MPI C compiler.
-Append the following line to '~/.bashrc':

-<pre><code>
-	source /nethome/rvuduc3/local/jinx/setup-mpi.sh
-</code></pre>

 ##Programming
 The data type you will sorting is similar to the one used in [Hadoop's Terasort benchmark](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/examples/terasort/package-summary.html#package_description).
 It consists of a 10 byte key and an 88 bytes value.
 Procedures for input/output and comparison of these records are provided for you in the **terarec.h** and **terarec.c** files.
 Your only task is to complete the implementation of the terasort function, which has the signature